mrhymes26/ableton-project-analyzer/README.md

 ### "Error parsing XML file"
 - The project file might be corrupted
 - Try opening the project in Ableton Live and saving it again
+- The tool will automatically skip corrupted files and continue processing

 ### "Warning: does not appear to be a valid Ableton project file"
 - The file might not be a real Ableton project file